 This cheesecake is so good.
 I started eating it in the hotel room (with a coffee stirrer, because I didn’t think far enough ahead to bring a fork.
 Whatever, any port in a storm, right?) and when I opened it up, my husband said, “Why are you cheating on your diet??”.
 And I turned to him and said, mouth full of chocolate cheesecake, “I’m not cheating, this is on the diet”.
 I hope you have a visual of me spitting those words at him with a literal mouth full of cheesecake.
 Spouses, if you happen to be reading this, don’t question your wife’s diet when she is mid-bite.
 It won’t go over well.

-If you are dying to learn more about the Ketogenic diet, check out Keto Dash.
+If you are dying to learn more about the Ketogenic diet, check out Keto Bootstrap.
 It’s the program I use and it has all of the information you need, meal plans, hundreds of recipes and support!

 If you’d like to read more on my Keto Journey, check out these posts: